RIT-Landsat-Field-Radiometers/Chamber-Testing/README.txt

 DESCRIPTION
 	The GUI will provide the user with the chamber's current temperature and set point, the current humidity, and the ability to start a new profile by selecting its number from the drop-down menu.
 Once a profile is started, it can be paused or terminated.
 A custom program can also be created by choosing "Custom Program", entering a starting temperature, ending temp, rate, and time (in minutes) at each step.
+Custom temperatures can be added by reading in a text file.
+The first line should be the desired temperature steps separated by a space and the second line of the text file should be the number of minutes to wait in between each step.

+	0 25 40 57.5
+	110

+This will set the chamber to 0 C, to 25 C, and then to 40 C, waiting at each temperature for 110 minutes until staying at 57.5 C until a new set point is loaded.